 "Thank very mach.
 I came on yours the Internet page very much frequently and waited for new release of program Tiny remote control for Dos.
 Has loaded the program at once as soon as you have laid out it.
 Thank you for your work, cyrilic fonts is displayed correctly, the client in 5 times became easier, in general emotion while only positive."

--Bveb, Minsk, Russia
+-Bveb, Minsk, Belarus

 "TINY makes me wish I hadn't of ported all those DOS applications over to Linux!"